AntoineSoetewey/datanalyze/content/docs/configuration.md

 ---
+title: "Configuration"
-date: "2020-08-14"
+date: 2020-08-14
-description: All the configuration variables available in Congo.
 draft: false
+description: "All the configuration variables available in Congo."
-slug: configuration
+slug: "configuration"
-tags:
+tags: ["config", "docs"]
-- config
-- docs
-title: Configuration
 ---

 Congo is a highly customisable theme and uses some of the latest Hugo features to simplify how it is configured.